open-metadata/OpenMetadata/openmetadata-docs/content/v1.2.x/deployment/bare-metal/index.md

 {%/note%}

-## Elasticsearch (version 7.X)
+## Elasticsearch (version 8.X)

-OpenMetadata supports ElasticSearch version up to 7.13.
+OpenMetadata supports ElasticSearch version up to 8.10.2.
 To install or upgrade Elasticsearch to a supported version please see the instructions for your operating system at
 [Installing ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html).

-We do not support ElasticSearch 8.x yet.

 Please follow the instructions here to [install ElasticSearch](https://www.elastic.co/guide/en/elasticsearch/reference/7.13/setup.html).

-If you are using AWS OpenSearch Service, OpenMetadata Supports AWS OpenSearch Service engine version up to 1.3.
+If you are using AWS OpenSearch Service, OpenMetadata Supports AWS OpenSearch Service engine version up to 2.7.
 For more information on AWS OpenSearch Service, please visit the official docs [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/what-is.html).

 ## Airflow (version 2.0.0 or greater) or other workflow schedulers